 The green sheeting is applied to the aircraft just like a vinyl wrap is done to a vehicle.
 This gives it a second skin to help protect the corrosion coating.
 Once fully assembled the aircraft is then flown or driven to the paint facility where this protective sheeting is stripped off and the surfaces are cleaned and prepared for painting.

 Do All Aircraft Start Off Yellow or Green?

-The short answer is No. Modern aircraft like the Boeing 787 Dreamliner is comprised almost entirely of carbon composite.
+The short answer is No. Modern aircraft like the Boeing 787 Dreamliner are comprised almost entirely of carbon composite.
 Carbon is not susceptible to corrosion, therefore it does not require the yellow Zinc-Chromate anti-corrosion primer.

 For all other aircraft that are aluminum, the need for corrosion protection is required, usually in the form of Alodine.

 So then, how come American Airlines have run their aircraft with their fuselage panels as polished aluminum?
 Surely they must have some kind of corrosion protection on them?

 The way that polished aircraft are protected from corrosion is the polishing itself.
 About 3x each year a polished aircraft is brought into a hanger, thoroughly washed, and waxed with mechanical buffing machines.
 This layer of wax protects the fuselages and unpainted components but must be done regularly to provide protection.

 Normally an aircraft is repainted every 4 years, but a polished aircraft can save on those costs, let alone the weight of the paint added to it.